 Follow the links for more information:

 Please direct information and questions to Jack.
-We do have an active mailing list; contact Jack if you'd like to join.
+We do have an active mailing list; to subscribe send a blank email to firstname.lastname@example.org and respond to the confirmation emails.

 Seawind II original brochure